JATIN-002/iMaze-Practice-Arena/README.md

   ![web-2](images/web-2.jpg)

-* Go to the folder where you have cloned this repository and select `PraticeArena.wbt` file as shown below
+* Go to the folder where you have cloned this repository and select `PraticeArena.wbt` file (inside the folder named worlds) as shown below

   ![web-3](images/web-3.jpg)